 This new series of paintings have been developed by Jayne Anita Smith over the last few years.
-It reflects her religious associations and experiences in her teens and was prompted by the death of a close family patriarch.
 Her work uses the female figure as an agent to consider women's sacred relationship with nature and the negative impact that a patriarchal society is having on both.

 Smith draws some of her influences from Renaissance religious art, as a symbol for the spiritual, they are also refer to the patriarchal power of the church.
-Their historical rules and restrictions on women echoing and reinforcing those of a society built and governed by Man to suppress and control the spirit.
-Smith's other interests include Feminist and popular literature, for example, The Second Sex by Simone de Beauvoir, VOX by Christina Dalcher and The Vorrh by B.Catling.
+Other interests include feminist and popular literature and culture.